-During this special opening of the residence, kimonos from the family collection were taken from the storehouse and air-dried - a traditional Japanese practice called mushiboshi - to prevent the clothes from insects and mold.
+During this exhibition at the residence, kimonos from the family collection were taken from the storehouse and air-dried--a traditional Japanese practice called mushiboshi--to prevent the clothes from insects and mold.

 Furthermore, tools, goods, and trading documents were exhibited, providing a glimpse into the daily life and business of a merchant family in the rakuchu (in the capital) of that time.